 Are property taxes in La Linea lower than other Costa del Sol towns?

-Yes, mainly because property values are lower.
-IBI is based on valor catastral, which tracks market prices.
-Since La Linea property prices are 40-50% below the Costa del Sol average, your annual IBI bill is proportionally smaller.
-The IBI rate itself (0.75%) is middle-of-the-road for Andalucia, but the low catastral values keep the actual bill affordable.
+Broadly yes, because IBI is based on the valor catastral, which tracks market prices.
+Since La Linea property prices sit well below Marbella, Sotogrande, and Estepona, the annual IBI bill is proportionally smaller.
+The IBI rate itself is mid-range for Andalucia, but the lower catastral values keep the actual bill affordable.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.